NipunDas/Taskinator-Project/README.md

 Here is the [link](https://github.com/NipunDas/Taskinator-Project/blob/main/docs/Authentication.md) to the backend authentication sequence diagram, which outlines how authentication is done for this app.

+# Testing

+We have implemented tests using Jest for the backend.
+These tests do not test API routes or authentication functions, but CRUD operations with MongoDB.
+The tests, located under the tests folder in the backend soruce code, run as a part of the GitHub workflow on the main branch, and you can run them yourself with the following command:

+`npm run -w express-backend test`

+You can also get a report the coverage of the tests by running the following command:

+`npm run -w express-backend coverage`

 # Connecting to the cloud database